 Our museums are distinguished by our unique collection of objects that forms the core of all our activities such as exhibitions, education sessions and research.
-Through such services, Shropshire Museums enable people to explore collections for inspiration, learning and enjoyment.
-These collections are a tangible link between the past, present and future, and it's a museums governing body’s responsibility to balance the interests of each generation by safeguarding collections through appropriate standards of care.
+Through such services, Shropshire museums enable people to explore collections for inspiration, learning and enjoyment.
+These collections are a tangible link between the past, present and future, and it's a museum governing body’s responsibility to balance the interests of each generation by safeguarding collections through appropriate standards of care.

-Shropshire Museums continues to collect for a range of reasons.
+We continue to collect for a range of reasons.
 Without maintaining a museum collection within the public domain much of the physical evidence for Shropshire’s rich natural and human history would be lost or inaccessible to the public.
 Objects are much more powerful and, when interpreted well, intellectually accessible, than an image on a screen or words on a page.

 To find out more about what we collect, why and how please take a look at our current collections policy.